Understanding the Course:

 Management Science 2: Management Science / Business Modelling (MS002) This course aims to introduce you to topics in Management Science and Business Modeling.

-Management Science B: Emerging Technologies and Enterprise (MS00B) This course aims to equip you with an understanding of emerging technologies and their impact on business.
+Management Science B: Entrepreneurship, Enterprise and Emerging Technologies MS00B) This module aims to equip you with an understanding of emerging technologies and their impact on business.
 It explores the idea of innovation and enterprise with particular reference to the ICT sector and development of business plans.

 Management 2: Management of Business Information Systems (MN2) This module aims to give students a fundemaental understanding of issues in the strategic application of Information Systems in modern enterprises and of Management in the IT/IS sector.